Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Array ?<br>
 is a collection of items stored at contiguous memory locations.

+What is constructor ? <br>
+A constructor is a special method of a class or structure in object-oriented programming that initializes a newly created object of that type.

 What is Function ?<br>
 A function is a block of code, are used to perform certain task.